Information about business types, state requirements, and how to incorporate.

 Learn more about what are articles of incorporation, the company formation documents required to incorporate your business with BizFilings.

-Learn about creating a S Corp (S Corporation): its asset & tax advantages and its potential disadvantages.
-BizFilings has the tips & resources to guide you.
+Learn about creating an S Corp (S Corporation), its asset & tax advantages and its potential disadvantages, as well as how to form an S Corporation.

 Learn what makes Delaware and Nevada attractive incorporation states for many businesses.